Master of Science in Threat and Response Management

 Career opportunities are available in the public and private sectors and across local, state, and national governments at all levels.
 This concentration prepares students for roles such as cyber risk and strategic analysis experts, chief security and information officers, and other cyber incident response positions.

-This concentration prepares students to enter the evolving field of environmental security by bringing together national security concerns, environmental protection practices, and policy development.
+This concentration prepares students to enter the evolving field by highlighting environmental risks, protection practices, policy development, and related national security concerns.

 Curriculum oversight is provided by subject matter experts with backgrounds as senior officials within the Coast Guard Readiness Command and FEMA, and senior leadership within research and development for climate and security.

 This concentration is designed for those who want to address the challenges of climate change, sustainability, and social responsibility in both the public and private sectors, on local, national and global levels.

 Career opportunities are available across sectors including corporate social responsibility and sustainability, environmental security and analysis positions at the federal and state level, and disaster management specialists.